Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.0.0.3
+- Fix for Hex Truss - D2 Truss Adapter
+- Collider fix for the Storage Shield

 3.0.0.2
 - Cruise Control fix for single-mode engines.
 They still need ModuleEnginesFX though.
 - Exhaust plume effect fix for Hypernova in Torch Mode.